 Currently, standard virtual reality systems use either virtual reality headsets or multi-projected environments to generate realistic sensations that simulate a user's physical presence in a virtual environment.
 The effect is commonly created by VR headsets consisting of a head-mounted display (HMD) - a wraparound headset which does not allow light or images from the real world to interfere with the virtual one.
-VR headset suppliers include HTC, Oculus, PlayStation and Valve, with millennials more likely than members of any other generation to own a VR headset in the UK.
+VR headset suppliers include HTC, Oculus, PlayStation and Valve.

 This text provides general information.
 Statista assumes no